Online Group Exhibition - "Exploration of the Unexpected” February 2019

 The Prize - A Grab Bag of Niche 35mm Film!

-One lucky winner will be chosen by Julia Dean from the photographers selected for this group exhibition to receive a grab bag of niche 35mm film from Analogue Wonderland!
+Congratulations to Tomas Robertson for winning this month’s exhibition!
+You will be receiving a grab bag of niche 35mm film from Analogue Wonderland!
 This grab bag will contain some of our favorite films from up and coming film producers!
-Make sure to visit Analogue Wonderland’s website to stock up on all the supplies you need to participate in this group exhibition!
+Make sure to visit Analogue Wonderland’s website to stock up on all the supplies you need to submit to our future online exhibitions!

 About the Curator